Archive for April, 2008

 Bull Sharks swim overhead in a 40 foot long tunnel in the main floor Mundo Maya exhibit at the Dallas World Aquarium.

 Environmental issues are emotional issues.
 Groups like Greenpeace work aggressively to protect the future of our planet.
-It’s one way to get the point across, but if we’re talking about changing the habits of the masses, I believe a more gentle approach is in order.
-As one who was most assertively involved promoting care for the planet about 15 years ago, I noticed first-hand public reactions and feedback demonstrated that negativity toward the human species does not inspire or motivate some of us to take action; in fact it can be detrimental to the cause.
+It’s one way to get the point across, but if we’re talking about changing the habits of the masses, I believe a more gentle approach is more effective.
+As one who was most assertively involved promoting care for the planet about 20 years ago when developing and selling Original Earthbags, first-hand public reactions and feedback demonstrated that negativity toward the human species does not inspire or motivate some of us to take action; in fact it can even be detrimental to the cause.

-Not to be passive by any means, there are small things the average person can contribute at any level, habit and practices which, by now most of us are aware of.
-Zoos, major city aquariums, botanical gardens and similar public places progressively encourage a keener awareness of ourselves in relation to the Earth and its creatures, but in an experiential way that permanently affects our perception of life in general.
+There are small things each of us can contribute at any level, habit and practices which, by now most of us are aware of.
+Zoos, major city aquariums, botanical gardens and similar public spaces naturally affect an awareness of ourselves in relation to Earth and her creatures in a way that permanently affects our perception of life in general.
 We start incorporating more mindful habits because we want to, not because we are being told we should.

 For information about the changing state of the oceans, here is a link to a petition gathering support to increase marine reserves.